Savvy Savoy Stew

 This month’s featured ingredient: Savoy cabbage

 Cheers!
 2011 is the year to upgrade your health.
 You may struggle with a health challenge that affects your immunity, strength, vigor or clarity, or you may feel in tip-top shape.
 Either way, your improved health might not have been among your new year’s resolutions, but it is among mine.
-And throughout the year, with my 2011 recipEmails, I invite you to join me in an exploration of seasonal vegetables to promote our collective well-being and longevity.
+I invite you to join me in an exploration of seasonal vegetables to promote our collective well-being and longevity.

 As the Center for Disease Control’s slogan about fruits and vegetables says: “More matters”.
 This year, let’s do more.
 More veggies.